-Assessment Task Task Type Due Weighting% Learning Outcome Assignment 1 Actuators
+Assessment Task Task Type Due Weighting% Learning Outcome Assignment 1 Written submission

 Assessment Related Requirements

-Assignment 1 is designed to enhance student knowledge and understanding of the switching devices and pneumatic actuators through completing this assignment.
+Assignment 1 is designed to enhance student knowledge and understanding of the switching devices, pneumatic actuators, stepping motors and PLC programming through completing this assignment.

-Assignment 3 is designed to enhance student knowledge and understanding of strain gauges and temperature sensors through completing this assignment.
+Assignment 3 is designed to enhance student knowledge and understanding of strain gauges and other sensors through completing this assignment.

-Assignment 4 is designed to enhance student knowledge and understanding of the flowmeters through completing this assignment.
+Assignment 4 is designed to enhance student knowledge and understanding of the temperature sensors through completing this assignment.

 The assessment criteria for the assignments are outlined below.